-- ✓ Your network is the Delta Dental PPO network. - ✓ If you choose a Delta Dental Premier dentist, your cost-sharing is the non-network benefits.
+- ✓ Your network is the Delta Dental PPO Network. - ✓ If you choose a Delta Dental Premier dentist, your cost sharing is the non-network benefit percentages.
 You may still save money using Premier dentists, because they will not balance bill you.
 (This means they won't bill you for the difference between Delta Dental's allowable charge and the dentist's actual charge.)

-To find a network provider near you, contact:
+To locate a network provider near you, contact:

-Delta Dental of Illinois

-toll free: (800) 323-1743 www.deltadentalil.com
+Delta Dental of Illinois (800) 323-1743 www.deltadentalil.com

-See page A-7 for more information about how using network providers can save you time and money.
+See page A-9 for more information about how using network providers can save you time and money.

-You must pay your cost-share (coinsurance) for covered expenses.
+You must pay your cost-sharing (coinsurance) for covered expenses.
 You must also pay any expenses that aren't covered, including any amounts over the allowable charge that non-network dentists are allowed to bill you.